 You never know when misfortune will strike and there is no reason not to be prepared to the utmost level.

-The price of a Billfodl is currently $80 with free shipping in the USA.
+The price of a Billfodl was recently lowered.
+It is currently the cheapest steel backup device for 24 words at $49 with free shipping in the USA.

 Customers from outside the USA get free shipping when ordering two or more devices.